 Samford University is pleased to partner with the Homewood Environmental Commission, the Birmingham Botanical Gardens and others for the annual Green Skies Tree Planting.

-Please consider joining us in the fall to plant 200 small trees in Homewood.
+Please consider joining us in November to plant 200 tree seedlings in Homewood.

 Volunteers will help with planting and mulching the small native trees.
 Other opportunities include removing invasive plant species and general clean-up.
 Some tools will be available, but you may want to bring your own gloves, a favorite shovel and/or rake.